 Leg Vein Reduction with Sclerotherapy

-Dr Jenny and our staff of injectors perform leg vein reduction with sclerotherapy using an effective injectable product called Asclera.
-It is used to treat small, unslightly spider veins and small varicose veins on the legs.
+Dr. Jenny and our staff of injectors perform leg vein reduction with sclerotherapy using an effective injectable product called Asclera.
+It is used to treat small, unsightly spider veins and small varicose veins on the legs.

 How does sclerotherapy work?